 It is unclear if repeated BNP tests are helpful in guiding treatment in those already diagnosed with heart failure.

-The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your health care provider about the meaning of your specific test results.

 BNP levels go up when the heart cannot pump the way it should.

-A result greater than 100 pg/mL is abnormal.
+A result greater than 100 pg/ml is abnormal.
 The higher the number, the more likely heart failure is present and the more severe it is.

-Other risks associated with having blood drawn are slight but may include:
+Risks associated with having blood drawn are slight but may include:

-Updated by: A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, and David R. Eltz.
-Previously reviewed by Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington (10/13/2011).
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.